SQream/sqream_docs/sql/sql_statements/utility_commands/describe_session_queries.rst

      - The session ID of the query.
 If not specified the current session ID is provided
    * - ``ALL``
      -
-     - Specifies that the operation should apply to all sessions.
+     - Specifies that the operation should return results from all sessions.
+For users with ``SUPERUSER`` privileges, the results will include sessions across all users.
+However, if the user does not possess ``SUPERUSER`` privileges, the results will be limited to sessions associated with the current user.
    * - ``STATUS IN``
      -
      - A filter that allows you to specify a subset of statuses from the list provided (e.g., ``QUEUED``, ``EXECUTING``, ``EXECUTION_SUCCEED``, etc.)